emilija-smitaite/biscuiteers-biscuit-shop/README.md

   - As a user, I want to be able to read store's blog posts.
   - As a user, I want to be able to comment onto blog posts.
+  - As a user, I want to be able to see that my comment was succesfull.

 ## Design